Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Granted, there are certainly changes.
 Her once pale and fair skin is now significantly tanned through repeated exposure to the sun since her exit from the city.
 Similarly, her pointed ears have clearly suffered blisters for the same reason.
 Her once beautifully tended hair, while still the same colour, does not receive the same attention these days.
 Instead, she simply slicks it back to a tight bun; it’s more practical that way.
 But under it all, the eyes which stare back at her are still a brilliant viridian green, and her characteristically defining layer of freckles still lie on her upper cheeks, only exaggerated by the sun.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;She concludes that she looks okay.
-Back to the desk.
-Let’s get this over with, she thinks to herself.
+Back to the desk. *Let’s get this over with*, she thinks to herself.
 Quickly, and with evident purpose, she folds together the parchment on which she was writing to and begins searching the side drawers in her desk for an envelope.
 If you were wondering why she was crying, it’s because the contents of this letter mark an endpoint in her life.
 It’s to an old friend, one whom she fell out of touch with, for one reason or another.
 Even she’s not sure what that reason is.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;But it’s fine.
 This is her moving on.
 She continues to struggle through the drawers.
 There’s plenty of envelopes (she sends a lot of letters) but she needs one very specific envelope.
 One that she can be one-hundred percent certain will arrive, which is a useful tool when you’re not sure why somebody is ignoring you.